Rakesh-R-K/Port_Knocking_Authentication_System/README.md

 - Use reverse knock sequence to manually close access
 - Log invalid knock attempts and alert admin
 - Combine with SSH key-based authentication for extra security
+- Added a python script for server to track the requests

 ---